-- 8-year primary schools (in place since 1 September 2017);
+8-year primary schools (in place since 1 September 2017);

-- post-primary schools: 4-year general secondary schools (in place since 1 September 2019).
+post-primary schools: 4-year general secondary schools (in place since 1 September 2019).

 Primary schools for adults

-Upper Secondary schools for adults
+Secondary schools for adults

 General secondary school for adults

-- In the school year 2020/2021, there were 968 general secondary schools for adults, with 100,803 learners, and women representing 45%.
-In the same year, 34,129 learners, with women representing 48%, finished general secondary schools (Central Statistical Office, 2021, Table 5.4.12).
+In the school year 2022/2023, there were 769 general secondary schools for adults, with 87,434 learners, and females representing 46.5%.
+In 2021/2022, 27,218 learners, with females representing 49.1%, finished general secondary schools (Central Statistical Office, 2023, Education in the school year 2022/2023 (preliminary data) – publication in Polish with key data in English, Tables 1.12 and 1.13; accessed in August 2024).

 Post-secondary schools (post-secondary non-tertiary education)

-- Post-secondary schools take adults holding a secondary education qualification and lead to a vocational diploma if learners pass vocational exams for a given occupation;
+Post-secondary schools take adults holding a secondary education qualification and lead to a vocational diploma if learners pass vocational exams for a given occupation;

-- A maturity certificate is not required for admission; a secondary school leaving certificate confirms completion of secondary education.
+A maturity certificate is not required for admission; a secondary school leaving certificate confirms completion of secondary education.

 Public institutions providing continuing education to adults

-- Act of 14 December 2016, The Law on School Education (Ustawa Prawo oświatowe z dnia 14 grudnia 2016); consolidated text of the Act is available
+Act of 14 December 2016, The Law on School Education (Ustawa Prawo oświatowe z dnia 14 grudnia 2016; consolidated text of the Act is available)

 The table below shows the range of activities of the main types of institutions.

-Type of institution | Activities | Forms of continuing education for adults |
+Forms of continuing education for adults |

-Vocational Education and Training Centre (VETC) | 595 VETCs (source: Register of Schools and Educational Institutions, School Education Information System; 2 Feb.
-2023) | Vocational qualification courses Vocational skills courses General competences courses Other courses |
+591 VETCs (source: Register of Schools and Educational Institutions, School Education Information System; September 2024) |

-Non-public continuing education and practical training centre (CEPTC) | 79 non-public CEPTCs (source: Register of Schools and Educational Institutions, School Education Information System; 2 Feb.
-2023) | See above |
+22 non-public CEPTCs (source: Register of Schools and Educational Institutions, School Education Information System; September 2024) |

 |